kevinscix/Alien-Arithmetic/readme.md

 ### CONTROLS

 In game controls:\
-    left and right arrow key to move\
+&emsp;left and right arrow key to move\
-    space bar to shoot bullet\
+&emsp;space bar to shoot bullet\
-    P to pause\
+&emsp;P to pause\
-    ESC to quit level\
+&emsp;ESC to quit level\
 Tutorial page:\
-    left and right arrow key to move between pages\
+&emsp;left and right arrow key to move between pages\
-    ESC to return to previous page\
+&emsp;ESC to return to previous page\
 Instructor Dashboard:\
-    left and right to move between pages\
+&emsp;left and right to move between pages\
-    ESC to return to previous page\
+&emsp;ESC to return to previous page\
 Login Page:\
-    Enter to login as student
+&emsp;Enter to login as student
-    ESC to quit game\
+&emsp;ESC to quit game\
 Other pages:\
-    ESC to return to previous page\
+&emsp;ESC to return to previous page

 #### File Formats
 File format for storing game data will be in a text file.